 You can also play with textures with this scheme: think pebble walls, natural stone, and interesting tile patterns.

-Above, a beach-style bathroom by William Guidero Planning and Design, via Houzz, that features a beautiful horizontal stripe wall treatment.
+This beach-style bathroom by William Guidero Planning and Design, via Houzz, features a beautiful horizontal stripe wall treatment.
 This wall style will make narrow spaces look wider.Continue to 2 of 17 below.

 02 of 17